-On July 19, 2022, Conquest entered into an agreement granting an option to Atha Energy Corp. ("Atha") to acquire up to 100% undivided interest in four mineral leases representing a portion of the Golden Rose Property, a segment of the Belfast TeckMag Property.
-To fully exercise the option, Atha must issue an aggregate of 1,500,000 shares and make cash payments to the total of \$1,000,000 to Conquest over a period of 36 months.
+On July 19, 2022, Conquest entered into an agreement granting an option to Atha Energy Corp. ("Atha") to acquire up to 100% undivided interest in four mineral leases representing a portion of the Golden Rose Property, a segment of the Belfast TeckMag Property (the "Atha Option").
+To fully exercise the option, Atha must issue an aggregate of 1,500,000 common shares and make cash payments to the total of \$1,000,000 to Conquest over a period of 36 months.
 Atha has also agreed to grant Conquest a 1% NSR on the optioned mineral leases.
+Atha's common shares began trading on the Canadian Securities Exchange on April 11, 2023.

-On August 24, 2022, the company received from Atha the initial cash payment of \$100,000 and \$10,000 to cover the cost of a technical report on the property optioned.
-On March 30, 2023, the Company received a first tranche of 200,000 Atha shares at a total fair value of \$200,000, which were recorded as a reduction to the Company's acquisition, exploration and evaluation expenses in accordance with the Company's accounting policies.
-Subsequent to the end of the quarter, on July 28, 2023, the Company received the second cash payment of \$200,000.
+On August 24, 2022, the Company received from Atha the initial cash payment of \$100,000 plus \$10,000 to cover the cost of a technical report on the property optioned.
+In July 2023, the Company received the first anniversary cash payment of \$200,000 from Atha.
+On March 30, 2023 and November 15, 2023, the Company received an initial and second tranche of 200,000 and 300,000 Atha shares, respectively, for a total fair value of \$497,000 at the time of issuance.
+In accordance with the Company's accounting policies, the proceeds from the Atha Option Agreement of \$697,000 have been recorded as a reduction to the Company's acquisition, exploration and evaluation expenses in the respective periods when they were received.